taguchi-ch/freebsd-ports-xorg-raspberrypi/README.md

     # cd /usr/ports/x11/xorg
     # make config-recursive

 note: in configure, you do not need any video drivers.
 RPI video driver is provided by xf86-video-scfb.

     # make install clean

 5: making xorg.conf

-'Xorg -configure' is not worked on raspberrypi,yet. and you need to make /etc/X11/xorg.conf by yourself. but no problem.
+'Xorg -configure' is not worked on RPI,yet. and you need to make "/etc/X11/xorg.conf" by yourself. but no problem.

-Aleksandr Rybalko made a nice xorg.conf setting for you. what you have to do is only coping it to your xorg.conf.
+Aleksandr Rybalko made a nice xorg.conf setting for you. what you have to do is only copying it to your "xorg.conf".

 the setting is following: